Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Results and Discussion

 Thermodynamic analyses of arginine effects on polymer collapse discussed above indicate that direct and indirect mechanisms co-exist and compete at all concentrations under study.
 To probe this further, we characterize the molecular interactions between arginine, water, and the polymer.
 Specifically, we look at hydrogen bonding between arginine and water to characterize arginine-water interactions.
-Preferential interactions are used to elucidate polymer-arginine-water interactions.
+Preferential interactions are used to elucidate the balance of polymer-arginine-water interactions.

-Fig.~\ref{fig:hbond} describes hydrogen bonding interactions between arginine and water.
-Hydrogen bonds were calculated according to geometric criteria of a donor-acceptor distance of $\mathrm{r <=}$ 0.35 $\mathrm{nm}$ and an angle deviating less than 30$\mathrm{^o}$ from 180$\mathrm{^o}$.\cite{ferrario_molecular-dynamics_1990} Hydrogen bond existence correlation functions for water-water, guanidinium-water, carboxylate-water, and amine-water were estimated according to\cite{luzar_structure_1993,luzar_hydrogen-bond_1996,luzar_resolving_2000}

-where $h_{i j}\left(t_0\right)$ is equal to 1 if there is a hydrogen bond between groups $i$ and $j$ at time $t_0$, and 0 if no hydrogen bond is present.
-An average over all possible values of the time origin $\mathrm{t_0}$ was taken over the last 5 ns of 20 ns equilibrium simulations.
+To describe how arginine interacts with water, we considered hydrogen bonding interactions between water and backbone (COO$^{-}$, NH$_{3}^{+}$) or sidechain (Gdm$^{+}$) atoms of arginine.
 Overall, the number of backbone-water hydrogen bonds was observed to be greater than sidechain-water hydrogen bonds (Fig.~\ref{fig:hbond}a).
 We further observed the fraction of occupied hydrogen bonding sites to be higher for backbone groups than the sidechain (Fig. S7).
 The hydrogen bond existence autocorrelation function for the 0.25 M arginine solution revealed hydrogen bonds formed between backbone-water atoms are, on average, longer-lived than sidechain-water hydrogen bonds (Fig.~\ref{fig:hbond}b).
 As arginine concentration was increased, hydrogen bond lifetimes were also observed to increase for both arginine-water and water-water interactions (Fig. S8).
+In principle, this may be considered a stabilizing property of arginine, as a growing body of literature has supported the role of stabilizing osmolytes in increasing hydrogen bond lifetimes and reducing water dynamics.\cite{hishida_effect_2022, jas_reorientation_2016, diaz_effect_2023, saladino_simple_2011, jahan_conformational_2020, zeman_effect_2020, gazi_conformational_2023}